HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Related Work

-Other strategies use unified architectures with dataset-specific output layers and projection layers to reconcile heterogeneous label definitions during training \citep{zhou2022simple}.
-Additionally, mixture-of-experts models have been proposed to assign each dataset to a dedicated expert, enabling more structured learning under domain imbalance and distribution shift \citep{jain2023damex, jin2024moe++, oksuz2023mocae}.
-While effective in capturing dataset-specific characteristics, these models typically rely on fixed expert assignment strategies, which limit flexibility when dataset boundaries are ambiguous or when distributions overlap significantly.
-In contrast, our proposed HMR-Net introduces a more adaptive and scalable solution by enabling expert specialization at both the dataset and region levels, guided by learned routing mechanisms based on domain and spatial diversity.
+Other approaches use unified architectures with dataset-specific output and projection layers to reconcile heterogeneous label definitions during training \cite{zhou2022simple}.
+Mixture-of-experts models further improve specialization by assigning datasets to dedicated experts, enhancing robustness to domain imbalance and distribution shift \cite{jain2023damex, jin2024moe++, oksuz2023mocae}.
+However, these methods typically rely on fixed expert assignments, limiting flexibility when dataset boundaries are ambiguous or distributions overlap.
+In contrast, HMR-Net enables adaptive expert specialization at both the dataset and region levels through learned routing based on domain and spatial context.